 Invasive non-native species are one of the top causes of biodiversity loss worldwide.
-Here in Britain they harm wildlife and the environment, cost the economy over £1.7 billion a year, and can even impact on our health and way of life.
+Here in Britain they harm wildlife and the environment, cost the economy almost £2 billion a year, and can even impact on our health and way of life.

 There are five simple ways that everyone can help to prevent the spread of invasive non-native species:

 - Keep any boats, clothing, footwear and equipment used in water free of invasive non-native species – remember to Check Clean Dry after use.

 - Be Plant Wise and don't let your garden, pond, or aquarium plants enter the wild.

 - Take care of your pets, never release them or allow them to escape into the wild.
 It’s cruel and could harm other wildlife.

 - Record your sightings of invasive non-native species, particularly Asian hornet and other alert species.

 - If you enjoy being outside why not volunteer with a Local Action Group working on invasive species management.